Are projects assessed; what is the cost; and how can I pay for the assessment?

 Program assistance dollars are available to assist families who meet income guidelines.
 These funds are available to Plymouth residents only.
 It is the policy of the City of Plymouth to provide services to all residents regardless of sex, race, color, national origin, ability or financial status.
 Guidelines provide for two programs per child (under 18) per seasonal recreation brochure.
 The discount is 75%, with maximum assistance for any one program of $75.
 Life Time Fitness discount passes are available to all ages with a limit of eight passes per year per individual.
 Limited funds are available for the assistance program, and assistance is subject to availability of these funds.
 To apply, you must submit a program assistance form (PDF).

 Enter the house number and the first part of the street name, click enter, and then click on the address.
 You will find permits under the property navigation menu.
 Click on a particular permit and then you will see the inspections and results.

-- Current volunteer opportunities are found on the city’s website, in the Plymouth News, and on Channel 16.
+Current volunteer opportunities are found on the volunteer opportunities webpage, in the Plymouth News, and on Channel 16.
 In addition, volunteers who assist with special events receive regular updates on upcoming events.